-Bitkom 2021
+Bitkom 2024

-This publication provides general and non-binding information.
-Its contents reflect the opinion of Bitkom at the moment of publication.
-The information has been compiled with the greatest possible care; nevertheless, there is no claim to correctness, completeness, and/or actuality.
-In particular, this publication cannot take into account the special conditions of individual cases.
-The user is therefore responsible for its use.
-All liability is excluded.
-All rights are reserved by Bitkom, including the reproduction of extracts.
+This publication is intended to provide general, non-binding information.
+The contents reflect the view within Bitkom at the time of publication.
+Although the information has been prepared with the utmost care, no claims can be made as to its factual accuracy, completeness and/or currency; in particular, this publication cannot take the specific circumstances of individual cases into account.
+Utilising this information is therefore the sole responsibility of the reader.
+Any liability is excluded.
+All rights, including the reproduction of extracts, are held by Bitkom.